westerndigitalcorporation/zonedstorage.io/docs/linux/index.md

 * [Support Overview](overview.md): See an overview of Linux kernel and Linux ecosystem support for zoned block devices.

-* [Kernel Configuration](config.md): Learn how to configure the Linux kernel before compilation to enable zoned block device support.
+* [Enabling Zoned Block Device Support](config.md): Learn how to configure, compile and install a Linux kernel to enable zoned block device support.

 * [User Interface](zbd-api.md): Learn about the user application programming interface provided by the kernel for managing and accessing zoned block